 Malaga’s ‘La Noche en Blanco’ (White Night) has established itself as one the city’s most important cultural events.
-This Saturday 10th May from 8:00pm to 02:00am, all who visit the Costa del Sol’s capital will be treated to an unbelievable selection of free cultural activities.
+On Saturday 16th May – from 8:00pm to 02:00am – all who visit the Costa del Sol’s capital will be treated to an unbelievable selection of free cultural activities.

 Quick tip: six hours is not long enough to see all the attractions and events so, if you’re thinking of going to the ‘White Night’, make sure you plan your itinerary beforehand.
 Some of the activities may require reservations as availability is limited.

 Here are some of the activities we recommend:

 - Panoramic night tour of Malaga city: The tourist bus will take you on a wonderful journey to see the city’s most famous land marks.
 (Tickets are just €2).